Keeganw3/My-Daily-Scheduler/README.md

 * No errors or warnings were found through the PEP8 online validator.
 ![Screenshot](/assets/screenshots/pep8_validator_screenshot.jpg)

-## Manual Testing
-I tested the media queries by manually adjusting the screen size from roughly 500-1000px to make sure the correct changes were taking place above or below each specific screen size.

-For media queries 768px, 500px and below the text across the website is shrunk in order to maintain a clear structure on smaller screens and the logo was slightly adjusted.
-Media queries weren't needed at sizes larger than this.

 ## Known Bugs
 When creating an option to be used the code will ask you for it twice.
 This doesn't happen if exit is used the first time the user is asked but if it is used when prompted the second time it will add this to the list.
 Using exit the first time won't add it to the list.
 I couldn't figure out why this problem happened.

 # Deployment
 This app was deployed using Heroku.
 * Log into Heroku and make an account.
-* In your gitpod code create a file called 'requirements.txt' and add all of your code's dependencies to it.
+* In your gitpod code create a file called "requirements.txt" and add all of your code's dependencies to it.
 * Go back to Heroku and click create new app.
 This app must have a unique name and a region.
 * Now go to the Settings tab and scroll down to the Config Vars section.
 You will see two inputs called key and value.
 * For the first key put CREDS and paste the contents of creds.json into value.
-* For the second key put PORT and '8000' into value.
+* For the second key put PORT and "8000" into value.
 * Scroll furthur down on this tab to Buildpack.
 * Click 'add Buildpack' and select Python.
 Do this again and select Node.js.
 Make sure Python is first and Node.js is second or it could affect your code.
 * Go to the Deploy tab and you will see the deployment method, click Github.
 Enter the name of your repository and you will be given a list of the closest names that resemble what you have typed, click the one you want for this app.